kolbicz/UCPD.sys/RegRenameKey/readme.md

   LPCWSTR lpNewKeyName
 );

-The idea for this approach was originally suggested by @GHaslinger (thanks!), but I later found the same technique implemented in Mozilla’s source code:
+The idea for this approach was originally suggested by @GHaslinger (thanks!), but I later found the same technique implemented in Mozillaâ€™s source code:

 https://searchfox.org/mozilla-central/source/toolkit/mozapps/defaultagent/SetDefaultBrowser.cpp

-This might have contributed to Microsoft’s decision to finally block the method.
+This might have contributed to Microsoftâ€™s decision to finally block the method.

 At the time of writing, this attack still works on Windows 10, but the feature is already present in UCPD.sys and can be activated at any time.